Elizabeth Scott, Countess of Eldon

-Elizabeth "Bessie" Scott, Countess of Eldon (c.1754 - 28 June 1831), formerly Elizabeth "Bessie" Surtees, was the wife of John Scott, 1st Earl of Eldon.
+Elizabeth Scott, Countess of Eldon (c.1754 - 28 June 1831), formerly Elizabeth Surtees, was the wife of John Scott, 1st Earl of Eldon.

 Biography

 She was the daughter of Aubone Surtees, a banker of Newcastle upon Tyne, and his wife, formerly Elizabeth Stephenson, and was baptised at St Nicholas, Newcastle upon Tyne, on 26 November 1754.
 She married John Scott in Blackshiels, Scotland, on 19 November 1772.
 The marriage was officially blessed two months later on 19 January 1773 at St Nicholas, Newcastle upon Tyne.
 The couple had eloped when the earl, who was from a relatively poor Newcastle family, was training to be a clergyman.
 His occupation as a curate was inadequate to keep a wife and he trained instead as a lawyer.
 His success both in law and business was such that by the 1790s he was wealthy enough to buy the Eldon estate near Sedgefield, but the couple did not live there.